Translate

 Knock.

-She stopped short of the peephole.
+She stopped an inch short and pressed her eye to the peephole.

 Knock.